reflective-org/sai-simulator/README.md

 ```

 ### B. Data Download
-Download the GAUSS data from Globus (requires around 140GB of disk space):
+Download the GAUSS data from Globus (requires up to 140GB of disk space if all data is downloaded):
 1. First install the [Globus CLI](https://docs.globus.org/cli/):
     ```bash
     pip install globus-cli